LionC/persistent-cache/README.md

     var cats = cache();

-`catCache` is now a cache with the default options, meaning it is a persistent cache utilizing memory caching for performance, it has the name `cache`, caches data forever and is located in the `cache`-directory of the current main module.
+`cats` is now a cache with the default options, meaning it is a persistent cache utilizing memory caching for performance, it has the name `cache`, caches data forever and is located in the `cache`-directory of the current main module.
 For all available options, see the bottom of this page.